angles-n-daemons/angles-n-daemons.github.io/content/post/20211223-zha-jiang-mian.md

 1. Ensure the sauce is still hot from cooking - feel free to microwave if it's gone cold.
 2. Add some noodles to a bowl.
 Add 3 tablespoons (or more) of sauce on top of the noodles, and then the scallions, cucumbers and egg.
 Mix vigerously to incorperate the sauce and enjoy!
 ```

-// TODO: Add picture
-**Figure 2. <caption>**

-#

-My mother was born and raised in a small cottage on an oil refinery in Kaohsiung, TW.
-If you went there today, it wouldn't look too dissimilar from a sugar refinery that you'd see in the UK, or an old estate in Long Island.
-The brick buildings seem strangely out of place given the backdrop that is Taiwan and when I visited it felt eerily like walking into a dream.

-My mother and her brothers would always talk about wai po's (grandma) cooking.
-From the spice dishes of Hunan, to being smoked out by fumagated peppers, to the various cusines of China they often had fond and wholesome memories centered around food.

-I only learned this recipe this year and having learned it feel a little bit closer to my family, and maybe a little bit closer to Taiwan.

-Beef noodle soup is a dish that's loved by many Taiwanese people, and people generally have a bond over the shared tradition of making it for their families.